Lateephah/unemployment-Analysis-India/README.md

 * No sector-specific employment data
 * No macroeconomic indicators (GDP, inflation)
 * Build an interactive dashboard (Power BI / Tableau)

-Give this repo a star ⭐ and feel free to con